POSITION: Air Conditioner and Refrigerator Mechanic

 ALL ORDINARILY RESIDENT (OR) APPLICANTS MUST HAVE THE REQUIRED WORK AND/OR RESIDENCY PERMITS TO BE ELIGIBLE FOR CONSIDERATION.

-The U.S. Embassy in Phnom Penh is seeking an individual for the Human Resources Assistant position in the Human Resources Office.
+The U.S. Embassy in Phnom Penh is seeking an individual for the Air Conditioner and Refrigerator position for the Facility Management Office, Department of State.

 BASIC FUNCTION OF POSITION